spirosrap/AI-Nanodegree/README.md

 ### Mini Projects

-* Mini Project 1: Mimic Me: Track faces in a video and identify facial expressions using Affectiva
+* Mini Project 1: Mimic Me: Track faces in a video and identify facial expressions using Affectiva :heavycheckmark:

 ***